The Triumph of BTS

 In at least one case, BTS ended up scouting collaborators on their own.
 After the Brooklyn production duo Brasstracks noticed one of their songs playing in the background of a behind-the-scenes BTS video, they tweeted about it, and soon heard from Big Hit.
 “The next thing we knew there was an email, saying, ‘Hey, we’re doing this and we’re looking for this’ and ‘BTS is into your work,’” says Ivan Jackson, one half of Brasstracks, who previously worked with Mark Ronson and Chance the Rapper.
 “I just think they have their ears to the ground in a way they don’t get their flowers for.
 Because we’re not huge producers.
 They didn’t get Timbaland.”
 Brasstracks sent a beat that ended up as the track “Dis-ease,” with a bridge section added by Pdogg and another producer, Ghstloop.
 “It was a really awesome case of collaboration,” says Jackson.

 “Dynamite,” produced by U.K.-based pro David Stewart (not the Eurythmics guy) and written by Stewart and songwriting partner Jessica Agombar, another Brit, was an exception.
-HYBE put out word that BTS were ready for an English-language single, and BTS and their label chose the song from multiple submissions. “ ‘Dynamite’ would not have been released if BTS had been on tour as scheduled,” says Si-hyuk.
+HYBE put out word that BTS were ready for an English-language single, and BTS and their label chose the song from multiple submissions. “ ‘Dynamite’ would not have been released if BTS had been on tour as scheduled,” says Bang.
 “The project was chosen to shift the mood as a response to the pandemic situation.
 I thought it matched BTS, and that the song’s trendy vibes would be better expressed if sung in English.”

 Forming a Covid bubble, BTS kept busy in the studio last year, first with “Dynamite” and then November’s album Be, the mellowest and most mature work of their career, which includes “Life Goes On.”
 But 2020 still provided their most time off since they joined Big Hit as trainees.
 For years they’d cheerfully mention how behind on sleep they were.
 Last year, they finally got some rest, and all of them speak of months of reflection and self-discovery.
 For Suga, who had been quietly struggling for years with a shoulder injury sustained while moonlighting as a delivery boy during his trainee days, it was a chance to finally have surgery.
 “There were times,” says Suga, now feeling better, “when I couldn’t lift my arms in a full range of motion during a concert.”